How To Use And Configure WordPress Widgets – Part 4

 A screen will display the selected widget with options for editing its settings.

-Click Save Widget to return to the Active Widgets section, or click the Delete button to delete the widget from the Active Widgets section …
+Click Save Widget to update your settings and go back to the Active Widgets screen, or click the Delete button to remove the widget from the Active Widgets area …

 (Switch off accessibility mode)

-Creating Your Own Custom Sidebar Widgets – An Easy Cheat
+Creating Your Own Sidebar Widgets – An Easy Cheat

-First, create a new Post and enter the content that you would like to add to your sidebar…
+First, create a new Post and enter the content that you would like to add to the sidebar…

 Create Your Own Sidebar Widgets

-Ensure that any images you plan to use are resized to fit the maximum width of the sidebar.
-Also, keep in mind that there’s no a lot of room to add content on your sidebar, so try and keep your information concise.
+Make sure that any images you plan to use are resized to fit the maximum width of your sidebar navigation area.
+Also, keep in mind that you don’t have a lot of room to add content on the sidebar area, so keep your information concise.

-Also, don’t worry about publishing your Post – all we are looking for is to copy the code of the content to paste into your widget.
+Also, don’t worry about publishing your Post – all we need is to copy the content HTML to be pasted into a sidebar widget.

 Creating Your Own Sidebar Widgets